nicolaiwork/SelectiveCheckout/README.md

 # Selective Checkout for Azure DevOps

+> This is a fork of [Sebastian Mechelke's Selective Checkout](https://marketplace.visualstudio.com/items?itemName=SebastianMechelke.SelectiveCheckout) with the following improvements:
+> - Added support for `fetchDepth: 0` to allow full history cloning
+> - Updated required Node.js version
+>
+> All credit for the original implementation goes to Sebastian Mechelke.

 This extension contains a pipeline task that allows for *slim* git checkouts.
 You can select what folders you want to download.
 This keeps your traffic low and your build times short.